 Important information about sending parcels in the post

-There are a number of items which are not permitted to be sent through the DHL Parcel UK networks.
+There are a number of items which are not permitted to be sent through the DHL eCommerce UK networks.
 These include: breakable goods, valuable goods, dangerous goods and restricted goods.
 Before sending any items in the post you will need to ensure that your parcel does not contain anything which could be classed as breakable, valuable, dangerous and/or restricted.

 You can see our advice on UK prohibited items here or check our terms and conditions.
 Please note if your parcel contains anything that could fall into the above categories, any cover provided by us (either standard or extended contents cover) may be invalidated, and if your parcel causes damage to the parcels of other senders, we may recover the costs of repairing such damage from you.